byjg/php-phpthread/README.md

 ### Promises

-Our implementation is a very limited version of Promises, and it has only the `.then()` method without chainning.
+This implementation is a limited version of Promises.
+The Current implemented methods:

-Also, the return of the promise uses the shared memory, and it has the same limitation of the Thread return.
+- `$->then` - Execute a callback when the promise is resolved
+- `Promise::resolve` - Resolve a promise
+- `Promise::reject` - Reject a promise
+- `Promise::all` - Wait for all promises to be resolved
+- `Promise::race` - Wait for the first promise to be resolved

 ## Install